ibm-js/delite/docs/popup.md

 As you can see, there are three essential calls here, `popup.moveOffScreen`, `popup.open`, and `popup.close`.
-`popup.moveOffScreen` wraps the popup widget in a container, appends it to the `<body>`, then moves it off-screen so that any measurement `dropDown.startup` needs to do is possible.
+`popup.moveOffScreen` wraps the popup widget in a container, appends it to the `<body>`, then moves it off-screen so that size measurements are possible.
 Once that’s done, it opens the pop-up by calling `popup.open`.
 Finally, the `onExecute` and `onCancel` callbacks both call `popup.close`, passing in the correct pop-up widget to close.